 George W. Glick (1827-1911) – The ninth governor of Kansas.

-National S. Goff – From Neosho Falls, Goff was one of the founders of the Missouri-Kansas-Texas (Katy) Railway Company.
+National S. Goff – From Neosho Falls, Goff was one of the Missouri-Kansas-Texas (Katy) Railway Company founders.

 Georgia Neese Clark Gray (1900-1995) – From Richland, she was the first woman to serve as U.S. Treasurer.